ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 ![a screenshot of an AMSI error even after bypassing AMSI](/img/amsipatch_reflection.png)

 We're not sure exactly where *clr.dll* (which is the Common Language Runtime that manages the .NET runtime environment) invokes and uses AMSI functionality, but it's a pretty good bet that there's a global variable somewhere that contains an *AmsiContext* object.
-If that is indeed the case, there will be a pointer to it somewhere in memory ranges allocated for *clr.dll*.
+If that is indeed the case, there will be a pointer to it somewhere in the memory ranges allocated to *clr.dll*.

 A bruteforce approach to this problem begins to emerge: